wtwt5237/raku-for-bioinformatics/README.md

 ## Hello bioinformaticians

 * Download and install raku: https://perl6.org/downloads/
-* Raku tutorial to get you started: I found this tutorial to be very good: https://perl6intro.com/
+* Raku tutorial to get you started.
+I found this tutorial to be very good: https://perl6intro.com/
 * Your first raku experience.
 After you have installed raku, run this in the shell console, and you should get "hello bioinformatics!"
   ```shell
   perl6 -e "'hello bioinformatics!'.say"
   ```
 * Your first raku script.
 Create a script with the name test.p6 using your favorite text editor.
-Type the following
+Type up the following in a script called test.p6
   ```raku
   #!/usr/bin/env perl6
   my @array[3];